 The Olivia Hotel opened last December.
 It sits where Good Life Modern Organic Pizza once was.
 Before Good Life, Cheong Liew’s game-changing Neddy’s called the space home, a history Simon doesn’t take lightly.

-Simon’s passion about the space is evident, and the experience has been undoubtedly hands-on.
+Simon’s passion for the space is evident, and the experience has been undoubtedly hands-on.
 He and Jack managed the fit out of the venue themselves, painting, tiling, installing doors, and decking out the interior with items sourced from local op shops.

 The result?